-Introduces the arduino (http://www.arduino.cc) micro-controller, sensors, programming and various output devices (lights/sound/motion) as media for art making.
+Introduces the Arduino micro-controller, sensors, programming and various output devices (lights/sound/motion) as media for art making.
 Each student creates their own robotic work for presentation at the end of the semester.
-Studio work is supplemented by lectures/presentations, video, critiques, and readings.

 This course provides an introduction to field recording and field recording composition (phonography), acoustic ecology and concepts of deep listening through the exploration of multiple acoustic environments throughout Baltimore City and its surrounding counties.
 The course takes an anthropological approach and consider how different cultures, urban development and humans have influenced our sonic environment throughout history while considering its positive and negative effects.
 Topics covered include soundscape theory and history, microphones and recorders, in field techniques and tools for recording sound, working in a variety of locations, basic sound editing and composition, working with Natural VLF (Very-Low-Frequency) phenomena, micro-sound, aural architecture, noise, hydrophones for underwater recording, building contact microphones and acoustic composition.
 In addition, students also produce a future edition of Framework, a weekly sixty minute international radio program dedicated to field recording and it’s use in composition.

-Unity3D is a powerful cross-platform 3D engine and a user-friendly development environment for interactive, time-based projects.
-This course will be a mix of formal/technical training and experimentation.
-Students will receive a detailed introduction to creating personal and/or collaborative works with Unity3D using best practices for scene/level/environment design, interaction, basic coding in C#, layers, sound, animation (within Unity), and more.
-In addition to technical training students will study and discuss the importance of narrativity and meaning within time-based, interactive works.
-Narrative/experience design and interaction mapping, while not the foci of the class, will be covered.
-Experimental practices and approaches will be highly encouraged.
-Version control systems will also be covered to ensure students are prepared to work collaboratively if they choose.
-A version control system allows users to keep track of changes in software development projects, and enables them to collaborate.
-Using version control, groups can work together on code and separate their tasks through branches.
+Unity3D is a powerful cross-platform 3D engine and a user-friendly development environment for interactive, time-based projects; this course is a mix of formal/technical training and experimentation.
+Students receive a detailed introduction to creating personal and collaborative works with Unity3D using best practices for scene/level/environment design, interaction, basic coding in C#, layers, sound, animation, and more.
+In addition to technical training students study and discuss the importance of narrativity and meaning within time-based, interactive works.
+Narrative/experience design and interaction mapping, while not the foci of the course, are covered.
+Experimental practices and approaches are highly encouraged.
+Version control systems, which allows users to keep track of changes in software development projects and to collaborate, are covered to ensure students are prepared to work collaboratively if they choose.
 An external hard drive is required for the course.

-This course is an integrated studio for students with different perspectives and practices centered around immersion, interactivity and engagement.
-Both digital (VR/AR, electronics, apps) and analog practitioners (low tech/no tech) are welcome, as are Sound Artists and performers interested in immersion and interactivity.
-The focus and challenge will be to bridge gaps, create dialog, and devise hybrid methods to produce compelling and critical experiences for both participants and audience members.
-While technologies for class use will be provided and supported it is highly recommended that class members interested in using technology have had previous experiences working in more technical areas of interaction and immersion so that they may use the class to connect with others and explore experiential issues beyond technical mastery.
-Each student will make, present, and document two projects throughout the semester in the media of their choosing.
-Historical, critical and technical content provided via lecture, demo, research and critique.Prerequisite: 3.00 credits of IA
+An integrated studio for students with different perspectives and practices centered around immersion, interactivity and engagement.
+Both digital (VR/AR, electronics, apps) and analog practitioners (low tech/no tech) are welcome, as are sound artists and performers interested in immersion and interactivity.
+Students are challenged to bridge gaps, create dialog, and devise hybrid methods to produce compelling and critical experiences for both participants and audience members.
+Each student makes, presents, and documents two projects throughout the semester in the media of their choosing.
+Historical, critical and technical content provided via lectures, demonstrations, research, and critiques.Prerequisite: 3.00 credits of IA

 This course cover studio recording and editing techniques for in studio and live environments.
 Students are taught best practices for mixing, monitoring, mastering, microphone design and applications, acoustics, live recording, synchronization, amplifiers, and more.Prerequisite: IA 202 or IA 230